faridcher/ml-course/README.md

 The code provides the starter code and the infrastructure for carrying out the assignment in R statistical software.
 The completed assignments are available too, however publishing the solutions is against the course rules and I will remove them in future.
 If you had any question regarding the assignments, fill free to ask it here using Github issues.

 To solve the assignments simply fill the parts of the code that is written "YOUR CODE HERE".
 The assignment instructions in pdf format are also included in this repository.
-There is a RStudio project file in each exercise folder that is a proper starting point to start coding.
+There is an RStudio project file in each exercise folder that is a proper starting point to start coding.
 Upon the completion, the assignments can be submitted directly from R.

 The "Solutions" folder has the solutions to the exercises.
 Note that the `.Rda` or `.txt` data files are not included in this folder.